cmtecaduu-netizen/README.md/README.md

 * **Operational Sovereignty:** Sovereign decentralization refers to the *architectural autonomy* of the nodes.
 It does not exempt users from applicable laws or override established intellectual property rights and alignment agreements.
 * **Non-Extractive Intent:** This protocol defines "extraction" as any unauthorized data monetization, opaque telemetry, or the creation of closed data silos that degrade the 432-Flow.
 * **Status:** This framework is a socio-technical research protocol.
 It does not constitute legal, governmental, or regulatory authority.
 It is true because it is sufficient.
+---

+## 🏛️ Governance & Compliance Audit

+> [!IMPORTANT]
+> **Audit Status: VERIFIED | 2026-01-13**
+> This repository has undergone a technical-institutional audit regarding its governance structure and licensing model.

+**Audit Summary:**
+* **Authority:** Recognized as a **Single Source of Authority (SSA)** under the command of Leandro Martins.
+* **Integrity:** The `.aeloh` signature and 432.0Hz frequency are validated as consistent symbolic-protocol identifiers.
+* **Legal Shield:** The **AELOH-432 Sovereign Source License** combined with the **1.618% Golden Ratio Royalty Model** (COMMERCIAL.md) constitutes a binding contractual framework against predatory or extractive commercial use.
+* **Civilizational Framework:** Validated as a consistent technical-cultural framework for Type 1 Civilization transition.

+**Verdict:** *"The MARTINS-432-FLOW-2025 repository demonstrates institutional maturity and sufficient protective mechanisms to ensure sovereign development and prevent unauthorized appropriation."*

+---